UsmanBari/GameBoy---Console/README.md

 Developed using **C++** and the **Simple and Fast Multimedia Library (SFML)**, this project focuses on interactive gameplay, keyboard controls, and retro-inspired game mechanics.
 The UI is built using SFML's graphics module, and everything runs in real time.

+This game was created as part of the **first semester Programming Fundamentals course**.

 ---

 ## 🎮 Games Included